 5) In the Puget Sound area, pedestrian activity is the most frequent cause of disruption of eagle nesting activity.
 Pedestrian activity <656 ft (200 m) from the nest negatively affected nest success (Watson and Pierce 1998a:24).
 Most other activities (e.g. aircraft) were rarely close enough to disrupt eagle behavior.
 Other studies have also shown that auto traffic and aircraft tend not to cause eagles to flush, whereas pedestrian traffic is more disturbing (Fraser 1985, Grubb and King 1991, Grubb et al. 1992).
-Results of experimental pedestrian disturbances suggested restrictions of pedestrian activities within 394 ft (120 m) of nests and high screening cover would be most effective in reducing eagle disturbance (Watson and Pierce 1998a).
+Results of experimental pedestrian disturbances suggested curtailment of pedestrian activities within 394 ft (120 m) of nests and high screening cover would be most effective in reducing eagle disturbance (Watson 2004).
 In Alaska, Steidl and Anthony (2000) found that humans camped 328 ft (100 m) from nests for 24 hours caused clear and consistent changes to behavior in breeding eagles, including a reduction of 29% in the amount of prey fed to nestlings.
 Watson et al. (1995) found that nesting bald eagles on Hood Canal, Washington showed little indication of disturbance from boats involved in a geoduck clam (Panopea abrupta) fishery.
 Boat traffic can be disturbing or cause little disturbance (Fraser 1985).
 Grubb et al. (1992) reported that canoes were less disturbing than power boats, and elicited half the response at half the distance.

-6) Maintaining high levels of nest screening and tall nest trees reduces visible and audible disturbance to nesting eagles (Therres et al. 1992, Watson and Pierce 1998a).
-Vegetative screening and distance were the two most important factors determining the impact of disturbances (Watson and Pierce 1998a).
-Heavy vegetative screening dramatically reduced eagle response to human activity.
+6) Maintaining high levels of nest screening and tall nest trees reduces visible and audible disturbance to nesting eagles and heavy vegetative screening dramatically reduced eagle response to human activity (Therres et al. 1992, Watson 2004).
 Eagles exhibited lower responses to disturbance when nest trees were >164 ft tall.
 Tall nest trees effectively help increase the distance from the nest to activities on the ground.